 Royalty Purchase Agreement.
 In June 2022, we entered into a purchase and sale agreement, which we refer to as the Royalty Purchase Agreement, with Royalty Pharma.
-Pursuant to this Royalty Purchase Agreement, we received an upfront cash payment of \$175.0 million and the right to receive up to \$165.0 million in certain milestone payments, subject to the achievement of specified net sales milestones by Roche, in exchange for all of our existing rights to receive royalty payments on the net sales of GAVRETO worldwide excluding the CStone Territory and U.S. territory under the terms of the Roche pralsetinib collaboration agreement.
-However, in February 2023, Roche provided written notice of its election to terminate the Roche pralsetinib collaboration agreement for convenience.
-Following the termination of the Roche pralsetinib collaboration agreement, if the specified net sales milestone thresholds under the Royalty Purchase Agreement with Royalty Pharma are not otherwise met, we may no longer be eligible to receive any of the contingent milestone payments under the Royalty Purchase Agreement.
+Pursuant to this Royalty Purchase Agreement, we received an upfront cash payment of \$175.0 million in exchange for all of our existing rights to receive royalty payments on the net sales of GAVRETO worldwide excluding the CStone Territory and U.S. territory under the terms of the Roche pralsetinib collaboration agreement.
+However, in February 2023, we received written notice from Roche of their election to terminate for convenience the Roche pralsetinib collaboration agreement.
+The termination became effective in February 2024 and we regained commercialization and development rights to GAVRETO from Roche worldwide excluding the CStone Territory.
+In January 2024, the Company decided to discontinue global development and marketing of GAVRETO in territories excluding the U.S. and the CStone Territory following the termination of the Roche pralsetinib collaboration.
+In connection with and effective upon the terminate the Royalty Purchase Agreement, which we refer to as the Royalty Pharma Termination Agreement.
+Following the termination of the Royalty Pharma agreed to terminate the Royalty Purchase Agreement, which we refer to as the Royalty Pharma Termination agreement.
+Following the termination of the Royalty Pharma to bilgation related to GAVRETO net sales through the termination of the Royalty Purchase Agreement, we have no plans to enter into a new arrangement to commercialize GAVRETO outside of the U.S. and the CStone territory decide of the Royalty Purchase Agreement, we have no plans to enter into a new arrangement to commercialize GAVRETO outside of the U.S. and the CStone territory.

 Synthetic Royalty Facility.
-In June 2022, we entered into a purchase and sale agreement, which we refer to as the Future Revenue Purchase Agreement with Sixth Street Partners.
-In July 2022, upon the closing of the transaction pursuant to the Future Revenue Purchase Agreement, we received gross proceeds of \$250.0 million in exchange for future royalty payments at a rate of 9.75% on up to \$900 million each year of (i) aggregate worldwide annual net product sales of AYVAKIT/AYVAKYT (avapritinib) and (ii) if it is approved, aggregate worldwide annual net product sales of elenestinib, but excluding sales in Greater China, subject to a cumulative cap of 1.45 times the upfront invested capital or a total of \$362.5 million.
+In June 2022, we entered into a purchase and sale agreement with Sixth Street Partners, which we refer to as the Future Revenue Purchase Agreement.
+In July 2022, upon the closing of the transaction pursuant to the Future Revenue Purchase Agreement, we received gross proceeds of \$250.0 million in exchange for future royalty payments at a rate of 9.75% on up to \$900 million each year of (i) aggregate worldwide annual net product sales of AYVAKIT/AYVAKYT and (ii) if it is approved, aggregate worldwide annual net product sales of elenestinib, excluding sales in Greater China, subject to a cumulative cap of 1.45 times the upfront invested capital or a total of \$362.5 million.
 In the event that certain revenue targets are not achieved by specified dates, the royalty rate and cumulative cap shall be increased to 15% and 1.85 times the invested capital (or \$462.5 million), respectively.